 Feminism, socialism and the trade union movement can be seen as routes through which Jewish women explored their new role and gave form to new patterns of assimilation.
 This did not occur through separate Jewish organizations, but rather by joining “general” social movements.

-The best known of them, Aletta Jacobs, became the first female student in the Netherlands, thanks to the progressive Jewish network which had developed at the University of Groningen.
-She opted for her father’s profession, medicine, which made it possible to argue that if a Jewish woman were to study, she could stay in the Jewish world by choosing medicine.
+The best known of the Jewish feminists, Aletta Jacobs, became the first female student in the Netherlands, thanks to the progressive Jewish network that had developed at the University of Groningen.
+She opted for her father’s profession, medicine, which made it possible to argue that if a Jewish woman was to study, she could stay in the Jewish world by choosing medicine.
 For her, as for others like her in Europe, feminism, and above all the struggle for women’s suffrage, was a way to live up to a new image of an assimilated Jewish woman.
 In her memoirs, she explicitly calls herself a “citizen of the world.”
 This is usually interpreted as a conscious laying aside of her Jewishness.
-Yet in her letters (for example to her friend Rosika Schwimmer, the well-known Hungarian feminist) she exhibits a special interest in Jewish women, and her universalist stance can equally be seen as that of a woman who knew very well that she would always be perceived as a Jew.
+Yet in her letters (for example to her friend Rosika Schwimmer, the well-known Hungarian feminist), she exhibits a special interest in Jewish women, and her universalist stance can equally be seen as that of a woman who knew very well that she would always be perceived as a Jew.
 It is also an almost obvious position for a member of a minority group to take.
-Thus the conventional view of Aletta Jacobs as assimilated might simply be an expression of that collective amnesia which ignored the existence of a visible and separate Jewish culture and was unable to decode Jacobs’ universalism as a modernist transfiguration of Jewish identity.
+Thus the conventional view of Aletta Jacobs as assimilated might simply be an expression of the collective amnesia that ignored the existence of a visible and separate Jewish culture and was unable to decode Jacobs’ universalism as a modernist transfiguration of Jewish identity.

 For the Jews, the longing for social equality ran parallel with women’s longing for political equality.
 The one was a striving vis-à-vis the gentile world, the other a striving vis-à-vis the world of men.
 Jewish women were engaged in both worlds.
 The image of “the Jewish woman” was therefore disputed terrain, a struggle between two extremes, with large gray areas between.